 LAUREL ANNE HILL grew up in San Francisco, with more dreams of adventure than good sense or money.
 Her close brushes with death, love of family, respect for honor and belief in a higher power continue to influence her writing and life.

 KOMENAR Publishing released Heroes Arise, Laurel’s debut parable, in October 2007.
 “ForeWord Magazine” selected Heroes Arise for a Book of the Year Award for 2007 (bronze, science fiction).
-Sand Hill Review Press published her second novel, The Engine Woman’s Light, in October 2016.
+Sand Hill Review Press published her second novel, The Engine Woman’s Light, as an e-book in October 2016.
 The trade paper and case laminate editions followed in 2017.

 Laurel’s shorter fiction and creative nonfiction have been published in: